wp-plugins/ehive-objects-image-grid/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.3 =
+* Bug fix, defaulting of shortcode attributes from options for columns, image_size and search_term corrected.
+* Added version control for plugin options.
+Defaulting of new options without changing existing options is now possible.
+* Added uninstall script to remove options from the database when the plugin is deleted.

 = 2.1.2 =
 * Allow public, private and any content for interesting, popular and recent searches.